seleniumbase/SeleniumBase/examples/visual_testing/ReadMe.md

-### Automated Visual Testing (Layout Testing)
+### Automated Visual Testing (Layout Change Detection)

-Automated visual testing can help you determine when something has changed the layout of a web page.
+Automated visual testing can help you detect when something has changed the layout of a web page.
 Rather than comparing screenshots, a more effective way is to detect layout differences by comparing HTML tags and properties.
 If a change is detected, it could mean that something broke on the webpage, or possibly something harmless like a website redesign or dynamic content.

 To handle automated visual testing, SeleniumBase uses the ``self.check_window()`` method, which can set visual baselines for comparison and then compare the latest versions of web pages to the existing baseline.